Are tissues really bad for the environment even though they are made from renewable resources?

 Energy wise the humble hanky uses three times less energy than a tissue.
 But if you line-dry your hanky it uses a 1/6 of the energy of a tissue over its lifecycle.

 Hankies are greener than tissues, that is, if they actually get taken out of the sock drawer.
-To really minimise your nose-blowing impact buy organic cotton hankies or, if you can find them, buy hemp, which has a 50 per cent lower eco-footprint.
+To really minimise your nose-blowing impact buy organic cotton hankies or, if you can find them, buy hemp, which has a 50 per cent lower eco-footprint than cotton.

 Even better, buy vintage hankies or make them from scrap fabric.
 To reduce the laundering impact, wash hankies in cold water and line dry.

-For a full breakdown as to how I calculated these figures read the original story at Green Lifestyle Magazine.
+For a full breakdown as to how I calculated these figures read the original story which I wrote for Green Lifestyle Magazine.